CodeHopperNL/codehopper.nl/_posts/2016-01-10-a-new-chapter.md

 >
 > *Anonymous*

+*NOTE: these are the words that I wrote to myself on October 31st 2016, the day in which I left my then-current company.
+The piece was written with the intent of being published, in case people who regard my opinion on working things can have a look at how I reflect on my own decisions.
+Happy reading!*

 Dear future me, here's you at the very end of your experience at Sytac.

 Yes, you multiple personalities weirdo.

 As of today you are not anymore on office as the CTO of [Sytac](http://www.sytac.nl), the IT consulting company you've part of in the last two years.
 As your memory is proverbially awful, I hope these notes will give you a better perspective on how you feel